adityaa30/check-commit/README.md

   - Defaults to 'false'
   - If true, scope field becomes compulsory for each commit (refer [here](http://karma-runner.github.io/latest/dev/git-commit-msg.html))

+- `max-header-length`
+  - Should be a valid non-zero positive integer
+  - Defaults to 50
+  - Raises an error if length of commit header is more than specified

 ## Project Installation

 **[Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)** the repository